LastAncientOne/Beverages_Long_Term_Investment/README.md

 <h1 align="center">Beverages Long Term Investment</h1>

 ### Description:
-#### This a project of long term investment and see which soda beverages is a good long term investment.
-Analyzing historical data (5 years) and calculate performance measurements, back-testing, forecasting, and using Capital Asset Pricing Model.
-Testing different trading strategies.
-Finding stock with lowest risks with highest returns.
+#### This is a project for long-term investment to determine which soda beverages are good long-term investments.
+It involves analyzing historical data spanning five years and calculating performance measurements, conducting back-testing, forecasting, and utilizing the Capital Asset Pricing Model.
+The project also includes testing various trading strategies and identifying stocks with the lowest risks and highest returns.

 ### Stock Tickers:
 #### DPS - Dr. Pepper